What is first click testing?

 Giving customers the satisfaction they expect is the first step to a brand’s success.
 First click testing helps in optimizing the interface for a better user experience.

 One of the greatest advantages of first click testing is that the same test can be reused throughout the development process.
-It provides the developers a clear-cut idea of the success rate of the product.
+It provides the developers with a clear-cut idea of the success rate of the product.

 Informed decision making